ruanyf/webpack-demos/README.md

 $ npm run dev
 ```

-Visit http://127.0.0.1:8080 with your browser.
+If the above command doesn't open your browser automaticly, you have to visit http://127.0.0.1:8080 by yourself.

 ## Foreword: What is Webpack

-Webpack is a front-end build systems like Grunt and Gulp.
+Webpack is a front-end tool to build JavaScript module scripts for browsers.

-It can be used as a module bundler similar to Browserify, and do [much more](http://webpack.github.io/docs/what-is-webpack.html).
+It can be used similar to Browserify, and do much more.

 ```bash
 $ browserify main.js > bundle.js